StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 static let osVersion = UIDevice.current.systemVersion
 ```

+3. As this is accessing the UIKit framework, you will have to `import UIKit`
 3. If you want to see the output of these two properties when the app launches, you can add two print statements to an *onAppear* block at the app starting point.

 ```swift